Fisjes/Roomus-clone/README.md

-# Roomus Sandbox – Student Project
+# Roomus Listings – Student Project

 Welcome 👋
 This repository is a **sandbox** for redesigning and implementing the **Room Listings** feature of Roomus (our roommate-matching app).
 It is **disconnected from the real backend** – all data is mocked locally, so you can experiment safely.